Scores for Multivariate Distributions and Level Sets: A New Framework for Scoring Rules

-Here ${\rm LPM}_{{\bf X},k}(\mathbf{z}):=f_{X}*H^{*k}=f_{X}*w$ is known as the lower partial moment of order\textit{ $k$}.
-The lower partial moment for univariate distributions has been widely considered for systemic risk (\citealt{price1982variance}), asset pricing (\citealt{anthonisz2012asset}), and portfolio management (\citealt{briec2010portfolio}).
-However, to the best of our knowledge, the lower partial moment for multivariate distributions have not been considered in the literature.
+The LPM for univariate distributions has been widely considered for systemic risk (\citealt{price1982variance}), asset pricing (\citealt{anthonisz2012asset}), and portfolio management (\citealt{briec2010portfolio}).
+However, to the best of our knowledge, the LPM for multivariate distributions has not been considered in the literature.